Organisms at high altitude: Yaks

-Among domesticated animals, yaks (Bos grunniens) are the highest dwelling animals of the world, living at 3000–5000 m.
+Yaks (Bos grunniens) are the highest-dwelling domesticated animals in the world, living at 3000–5000 m.
 The yak is the most important domesticated animal for Tibet highlanders in Qinghai Province of China, as the primary source of milk, meat and fertilizer.
 Unlike other yak or cattle species, which suffer from hypoxia in the Tibetan Plateau, the Tibetan domestic yaks thrive only at high altitude, and not in lowlands.
 Their physiology is well-adapted to high altitudes, with proportionately larger lungs and heart than other cattle, as well as greater capacity for transporting oxygen through their blood.
 In yaks, hypoxia-inducible factor 1 (HIF-1) has high expression in the brain, lung and kidney, showing that it plays an important role in the adaptation to low oxygen environment.
-On 1 July 2012 the complete genomic sequence and analyses of a female domestic yak was announced, providing important insights into understanding mammalian divergence and adaptation at high altitude.
+In 2012, the complete genomic sequence and analyses of a female domestic yak was announced, providing important insights into understanding mammalian divergence and adaptation at high altitude.
 Distinct gene expansions related to sensory perception and energy metabolism were identified.
 In addition, researchers also found an enrichment of protein domains related to the extracellular environment and hypoxic stress that had undergone positive selection and rapid evolution.
-For example, they found three genes that may play important roles in regulating the bodyʼs response to hypoxia, and five genes that were related to the optimisation of the energy from the food scarcity in the extreme plateau.
-One gene known to be involved in regulating response to low oxygen levels, ADAM17, is also found in human Tibetan highlanders.
+For example, they found three genes that may play important roles in regulating the bodyʼs response to hypoxia, and five genes that were related to the optimisation of the energy from the food scarcity in the extreme environment of Tibet.
+One gene known to be involved in regulating response to low oxygen levels, ADAM17, has different allele frequencies in both high-elevation yaks and human Tibetan highlanders.